lisyce/StardewValleyMods/FailedQuestsLoseFriendship/docs/mod-author-guide.md

 ## Compat With Other Mods

-While this mod does not work out-of-the-box to add dialogue for custom NPCs or Quests/Special Orders added by other mods, it should be compatible with them.
+While this mod does not add dialogue for custom NPCs or Quests/Special Orders added by other mods, it should be compatible with them.
 Please see the documentation above to add dialogue for custom quests!